 We are a media company that acts like a tech company, thinking qualitatively, quantitatively speaking.
 Are aim is to provide out-of-the box solutions to many of our learning, publishing, and tech-literacy problems.
 In other words, we are Batman's utility belt, wearing Robert Landon's watch, adorned with the fedora of Indiana Jones, wrapped around a giant, cartoon egg!
 We love history because it covers all topics, subjects, people, and the choices they made to provide the human legacy before us now.
 We also have a deep romance for innovation, like Tony Stark has for himself, so we make it a point to change things up around here frequently, telling stories and chatting about so many different diminishing returns.
 We believe in invention over gossip, improvement over jealousy, and learning over education.
 Risk is a great movement to be a part of.
 Join, and die.

-Future Book is new type of content experience.
+Future Book is a book, written on the web, for the web.
 In the echo of Gutenberg, Cromwell, Elizabeth Glover, John Comenius, Franklin, Blake, Dickens, and Turing we bring you Future Book: part illuminated manuscript, e-book, blog, infographic, and mad scientist experiment.
 A veritable singularity of implosion!
 What you can expect from our FutureBook Tech:

 The Augmented Reality icon designates one of the top-tier immersion technologies as of late.
 When you come across this icon, you will be able to scan the graphic with your mobile device, paired with the free LAYAR app.
-If you are already on mobile while experiencing Future book, this offers a great collaborative effort with friends and family to explore the world together.
+If you are already on mobile while experiencing Future book, this offers a great collaborative effort with friends and family to explore the world together with second-screen technology.

-This will allow the user to exploit further content that is specific to deployed exercises such as treasure hunts, scavenger hunts, and everything an explorer gamer archetype could want!
+This will allow the user to exploit further content that is specific to deployed exercises such as treasure hunts, scavenger hunts, and everything an exploring gamer archetype could want!

 The Cede icon when found means simply that this particular content has seen considerable growth over the previous weeks (15% or >).